Procedures

 Principles for Preventing Conflicts of Interest

 The board members, members of the nonprofit organization, employees of the Foundation, readers, and advisors will perform their duties impartially, with fairness to all and with no personal interests that may interfere, even ostensibly, in their decisions and activities, and will avoid any situation presenting a conflict of interest between their duties for the Foundation and any other activity of theirs, or of any person close to them, in the field of cinema, including any involvement in a project submitted to the Foundation, during the period of those duties.
 Holders of such positions shall not receive any reward related to the performance of their duties (other than payment from the Foundation).
-Each of the readers will sign a confirmation of the nonexistence of conflict of interest before beginning to read the projects (Appendix 6A).

 Without derogating from the comprehensiveness of the above, the Foundation will refrain from discussing applications submitted by directors, members of the nonprofit organization, employees of the Foundation, readers, and advisors during the term of their duties.

 If board members, members of the nonprofit organization, or employees of the Foundation find that they face a conflict of interest with respect to an application submitted to the Foundation, because of a connection either to the application or to the people involved in it, then they must immediately notify the Foundation’s board.
-The notification will be recorded in a protocol and the particular board member, member of the nonprofit organization, or employee of the Foundation will not participate in discussions touching upon that application and will not deal with the application on the Foundation’s behalf.
+The notification will be recorded in a protocol and the particular board member, member of the nonprofit organization, or employee of the Foundation will not participate in discussions about that application and will not deal with the application on the Foundation’s behalf.

 Each reader must sign the declarations on preserving and protecting confidentiality and avoiding conflicts of interest.
-If any of the Foundation’s readers or advisors find that they face a conflict of interest with respect to an application submitted to the Foundation and passed to them for handling, they must notify the Foundation’s board and refrain from participating in discussions relating to that application, refrain from advising the Foundation regarding it, and refrain from handling it on the Foundation’s behalf.
+If any of the Foundation’s readers or advisors find that they face a conflict of interest with respect to an application submitted to the Foundation and passed to them for handling, they must notify the Foundation’s CEO and refrain from participating in discussions relating to that application, refrain from advising the Foundation regarding it, and refrain from handling it on the Foundation’s behalf.

 Former board members and former steady employees of the Foundation must refrain, until the end of six months from the time they ceased to fill that role or until the end of the last fiscal year during which they filled it — whichever is later — from submitting any request for the Foundation’s support, and if they do submit such a request, the Foundation will not accept it and will not discuss it.